 Ideas For Things To Do Near The Mirage

-If heights are your thing, we suggest taking a cheap Uber to STRAT to enjoy the views from their SkyPod observation deck.
+If heights are your thing, I suggest taking a cheap Uber to STRAT to enjoy the views from their SkyPod observation deck.

 An abundance of cheap restaurants and drink deals are available just to the south in the Miracle Mile Shops at Planet Hollywood.